 Telstra vs Optus vs Vodafone: What is the difference?

 All three of the big telcos offer iPhones in conjunction with plans.
 While once these telcos offered plans on the traditional two-year contract, all three of these telcos now separate phone payments from the postpaid plans.
 This allows you to select your device, the length of time you want to pay off your device, then your choice of postpaid phone plans to bundle with your device.
-Vodafone offers phone payment periods of either 12, 24, or 36 months, Telstra offers plans over 24 months, while Optus offers 12, 24 or 36-month payment plans and even the option to buy select devices outright.
+Vodafone offers phone payment periods of either 12, 24, or 36 months, Telstra offers plans over 12 or 24 months, while Optus offers 12, 24 or 36-month payment plans and even the option to buy select devices outright.

 These plans are much more customisable than the previous contracts, with the idea that you select your phone (the model, colour and storage capacity), then select the length of your phone repayment period (12, 24 or 36 months).
 This will then calculate how much the phone repayments are each month.
 Once you have an idea of how much your device will cost, you then select the plan that you want, and add the plan cost on top of your phone payment, to give you the total you’ll be paying each month.

 iPhones from Telstra

 Telstra has a wide range of iPhones available, including the iPhone 11, 11 Pro and 11 Pro Max, along with the iPhone XR, Xs and Xs Max, plus some of the older models.
-Phones are available on a 24-month repayment term, but you’re free to switch between mobile plans each month.
+Phones are available on a 12 or 24-month repayment term, but you’re free to switch between mobile plans each month.

 If you were after a 64GB iPhone 11 Pro on a two-year plan, the cheapest option is a total of $127.87 per month — that’s $55 for the Small plan (which includes 40GB of monthly data), and $72.87 for the handset repayment.
 This plan also includes free access to the Telstra Air WiFi network, with more than 1 million hotspots Australia-wide.